dd32/td-gh-ex/readme.txt

 == Copyright ==

-AyaHandmade WordPress Theme, Copyright 2018 ayatemplates Theme name is distributed under the terms of the GNU GPL
+AyaHandmade WordPress Theme, Copyright 2018 ayatemplates AyaHandmade is distributed under the terms of the GNU GPL

 AyaHandmade WordPress Theme bundles the following third-party resources: